-Thank you for your interest in writing for Vintage Aircraft, which is published monthly for the members of EAA’s Vintage Aircraft Association.
+Thank you for your interest in writing for Vintage Aircraft, which is published six times annually for the members of EAA’s Vintage Aircraft Association.
 Vintage Aircraft’s mission is to inform, educate, and entertain enthusiasts interested in the aircraft of yesterday.

 What Makes a Good Article?